Extreme events in dynamical systems and random walkers: A review: Formation of extreme events in dynamical systems

-Now we are going to discuss the generation of extreme events that occur due to occasional in-phase synchrony in two coupled neuronal models.
-This kind of formation is quite different from others.
+Now, we discuss about the generation of extreme events that occur due to occasional in-phase synchrony in two coupled neuronal models.
+This kind of formation of extreme events is quite different from others.
 For demonstration, Mishra et al.\ \cite{mishra2018dragon} considered two identical Hindmarsh-Rose systems \cite{hindmarsh1984model} coupled by bidirectional chemical synaptic interactions.
 The coupled system is represented as

 where $j$=1,2.
 The chemical synaptic coupling function for the $j$-th neuron is defined by $\Gamma(x_j)=\dfrac{1}{\rm{e}^{-\lambda (x_{j}-\Theta)}}$ \cite{belykh2005synchronization}.
 Before coupling, two identical neurons show periodic bursting.
-The type of mutual interaction is contemplated in such a way that $k_{1,2} < 0$.
+The type of mutual interaction is contemplated in such a way that $k_{1,2} < 0$ and it creates a repulsive or inhibitory interaction between the coupled neurons.
 As a result, recurrent large amplitude events are observed in the temporal evolution of an observable $x_{\parallel}=x_1+x_2$.
+In this case study, $k_1=k_2=k$.

 The origin of extreme events is regarded as the instability in the phase space due to a saddle point.
 A time evolution of $x_{\parallel}$ consisting extreme events and $T=\langle x_{\parallel} \rangle+6\sigma$ are plotted in Fig.\ \ref{fig_10}(a) for $k=-0.1$.
 A particular time interval (shaded box region) of this figure is highlighted to understand the origin of extreme events better.
 The temporal dynamics of two interacting neurons $x_1$ (blue line) and $x_2$ (red line) are plotted in Fig.\ \ref{fig_10}(b).
-These two trajectories remain out of phase most of the time.
+These two trajectories remain out-of-phase most of the time.
 However, individual spikes of $x_1$ and $x_2$ occasionally come close to in-phase synchronization manifold (marked within a box in Fig.\ \ref{fig_10}(b)).
 This is further confirmed from a phase portrait $x_1$ vs.\ $x_2$ plot in Fig.\ \ref{fig_10}(c).
-It shows a large deflection of trajectory along the in-phase direction.
+It shows a large deflection of the trajectory along the in-phase direction.
 This rare and occasional transition to in-phase synchrony higher than the threshold $T$ manifests as an extreme event that repeats in the long run.
-Also, it is found that the route responsible for emergence of extreme events in the error dynamics ($x_{\parallel}$) is quasiperiodic route\ \cite{Ruelle1971turbulence, mishra2020routes, Kingston2021}.
+Interestingly, such occasional excursions of the observable along the in-phase direction also form the dragon-king distribution.
+This kind of distribution is also reported earlier in Ref.\ \cite{cavalcante2013predictability}.